mntforever/docker-samples-voting-app/README.md

 # docker-samples-voting-app
 Clone from https://github.com/dockersamples/example-voting-app
-# For study purpose only.
+# For educational purposes only.